-Three Marketing Lessons from The Political Realm - Kellblog
+Three Marketing Lessons from The Realm of Politics - Kellblog

 - Companies are terrible with synonyms and naming.
 Most startups have about 3-5 names for roughly the same thing.
 These pseudo-synonyms are often loosely defined and used interchangeably when they shouldn’t be.
 For example, ask your EPM seller the difference between planning, budgeting, and modeling.
 Or ask your DI vendor about the names and types of metadata.
 Product marketers need to get control over this by draining the language swamp, defining terms, and training the company to repeat the standard terms in the standard way.
 If this seems like too small a battle, go inspire yourself by listening to some recordings of sales calls.
 You’ll be starting a glossary by lunch.

-In this post, I’ve discussed three important communications principles that I think politicians execute well, illustrated how you can see them every day if you’re looking, and shown how to apply them to the world of Silicon Valley marketing and communications.
+In this post, I’ve discussed three important communications principles that I think politicians execute well, shown how you can see them at work every day if you’re looking, and demonstrated how to apply them to the world of Silicon Valley marketing and communications.

 Those principles are: